Defender (video game): Reception

-Commercial performance

-The game was slow to gain popularity, not attracting much attention at the 1980 AMOA show.
-In retrospect, Jarvis believed many passersby were intimidated by its complexity.
-The game was well received in arcades, and crowds gathered around the cabinet during its first nights of play testing.
-The success spurred Williams to release a cocktail version as well.
-Defender eventually became Williams' best-selling arcade game, with over 55,000 units sold worldwide, and it became one of the highest grossing arcade games ever, earning over US$1 billion.
-It has sold 70,000 arcade units as of 2020, and grossed over worldwide as of 2000.
+Six months after its release, the game was one of the top earners in the United States video game industry.
+On the 1981 arcade game charts, it topped the Play Meter arcade chart in August, and the RePlay arcade charts for most months between March and November.
+The annual Cash Box and RePlay arcade charts listed Defender as the second highest-grossing arcade game of 1981 in the US, below Pac-Man.
+The AMOA later listed Defender among America's six highest-grossing arcade games of 1982.
 In Japan, Defender was not as highly successful: it tied with Turbo and Galaxian as Japan's 18th highest-grossing arcade video game of 1981.

-Six months after its release, the game was one of the top earners in the United States video game industry.
-On the 1981 arcade game charts, it topped the Play Meter arcade chart in August, and the RePlay arcade charts for most months between April and November.
-The annual Cash Box and RePlay arcade charts listed Defender as the second highest-grossing arcade game of 1981 in the US, just below Pac-Man.
-The Amusement & Music Operators Association (AMOA) later listed Defender among America's six highest-grossing arcade games of 1982.
+It became one of the highest grossing arcade games ever, earning over US$1 billion.

+Soon after its release, Tony Licata of Play Meter considered Defender a "solid entry" in the arcade market and described it as "extremely high" quality.
+He extolled the gameplay, specifically the complexity, which he felt increased its replay value.
+While he acknowledged it could dissuade some players, he believed them to be a small percentage and wrote that the variety of options will "hook" experienced players.
+Licata commended the designers for including the mini-map, which he considered an essential component.
+He praised the audiovisuals, describing the graphics and sound as "excellent" and "super, respectively.
+However, Licata considered the explosions "too much" and "unnecessary".
+In his 1981 video game guide How to Master the Video Games, Tom Hirschfeld reported "Mastering DEFENDER requires some perseverance, but most players find the effort worthwhile".
+In 1983, Softline wrote that Defender "remains one of the hardest arcade games ever developed.
+Initial attempts lasting less than ten seconds are not uncommon for novices".

 Co-designer Larry Demar was surprised by the game's popularity.
 At the time of its release, Stan Jarocki, director of marketing at then-competitor Midway Manufacturing, described the game as "amazing".

-The Atari VCS port sold over 3 million copies, becoming the second best-selling Atari home video game of 1982 (just below the Atari version of Pac-Man).
-However, at least 68,993 copies of Defender were returned in 1983 due to the 1983 video game crash.
-Across all home platforms, the game has sold over five million cartridges worldwide as of 2000.